Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 #### Description

-Data location declaration is inconsistent within code that has been duplicated for templates that are very similar (e.g. `Company` - `Reputation`).
+Data location declaration is inconsistent within code that has been duplicated for templates that are very similar (e.g. `Company`, `Reputation`).

 **code/templates/reputation/contracts/ReputationTemplate.sol:L128-L128**